 - Negotiate– Not many people do this, but you can call your credit card company and ask for a better interest rate.
 You can even call to ask that some of your debt be forgiven, but be warned.
 Calling to ask for debt forgiveness will hurt your credit report, and you will have to pay taxes on the forgiven amount.

 Bankruptcy is another option you can consider if your finances get too hairy.
 And even though your credit may take a hit, the hit you take putting off bankruptcy could be far deeper.
-You can learn more about bankruptcy and keeping your finances straight by sticking to our blog.
-Don’t forget to visit our Facebook and Twitter pages too.
+You can learn more about bankruptcy and keeping your finances straight by sticking to our website.
+Don’t forget to visit our Facebook page too.